LawrenceWarren/team16_project/README.md

 - Pedro Mendonca (Kainos representative)
 - Nick Harewood (Kainos representative)

+### **What does this code use to run?**

+This codebase represents a full-stack NodeJS web application, with the frontend based on the React NodeJS framework (bootstrapped by `create react app`) and the backend server & API code is written in NodeJS using Express.
+The database for the site is a noSQL MongoDB database hosted for free on MongoDB Atlas, and the site itself is hosted for free on Heroku.

 ### **Where can I find this code?**

-This codebase is hosted in the repository on [GitLab](https://projects.cs.nott.ac.uk/COMP2002/2019-2020/team16_project) and mirrored for Heroku at [GitHub](https://github.com/psyljw/team16_project). <br>
+This codebase is hosted in a repository on [GitLab](https://projects.cs.nott.ac.uk/COMP2002/2019-2020/team16_project) and mirrored for Heroku deployments at [GitHub](https://github.com/psyljw/team16_project). <br>
-It is deployed at the following locations using Heroku (_Note that the web-app is intended to be viewed on an iPad_):
+It's Heroku deployments can be found at the following locations (_Note that the web-app is intended to be viewed on an iPad_):

 - [master branch deployment](https://avas-angels.herokuapp.com/ "Main project deployment") <br>
 - [develop branch deployment](https://avas-angels-develop.herokuapp.com/ "Develop branch deployment") <br>
 - [serverStuff branch deployment](http://avas-angels-develop-server.herokuapp.com/ "Current working deployment") (**17:04:2020:** This is only working deployment)

 ## Available Scripts

----

 _For more information on exactly how the scripts run, view the `"scripts"` tag in `package.json`._ <br> In the project directory, you can run the following commands: